json-iterator/go/CONTRIBUTING.md

 Here's how to get started with your code contribution:

-1. Create your own fork of go
+1. Create your own fork of go(json-iterator/go)
 2. Do the changes in your fork
 3. If you like the change and think the project could use it, send a pull request